 Australasian Cinema > films > Dirt Music

 Dirt Music (Gregor Jordan, 2020) wr.
 Jack Thorne from novel by Tim Winton, prod.
-Finola Dwyer, Amanda Poser, Polly Staniford, & Angie Fielder, dp Sam Chiplin; Kelly Macdonald, Garrett Hedlund, David Wenham, Aaron Pedersen, Dan Wyllie, Chris Haywood, George Mason, Ava Acryofyllis, Julia Stone, Jacob Clayton, Jessiva Niven, Syd Brisbane; film shot in WA set in fictional seaside town of White Point; UK/Aust copro; shot mid-west WA, Kimberley, Dongara, Port Denison; WA Regional Film Fund; Toronto IFF Sept19; Aust general release 8Oct20
+Finola Dwyer, Amanda Poser, Polly Staniford, & Angie Fielder, dp Sam Chiplin, music Craig Armstrong, costume Anna Borghesi; Kelly Macdonald, Garrett Hedlund, David Wenham, Aaron Pedersen, Dan Wyllie, Chris Haywood, George Mason, Ava Caryofyllis, Julia Stone, Jacob Clayton, Jessica Niven, Syd Brisbane; film shot in WA set in fictional seaside town of White Point; UK/Aust copro; shot mid-west WA, Kimberley, Dongara, Port Denison; WA Regional Film Fund; Toronto IFF Sept19; Aust general release 8Oct20

 This film has a long prehistory.
 Tim Winton's novel was published in 2001 and Phil Noyce bought the rights in 2002, and I'm guessing someone has kept buying them every year since then.
 Russell Crowe and Heath Ledger were to be associated with this project at one time or another.
 It looks as though the film will finally appear in 2019, as it's shooting in 2018.
 See Don Groves' excellent 10 October 2018 article below.

 Update.
 The premiere was at the Toronto IFF in September 2019.
 It was widely released in Australia today, 8 October 2020.